assegaf/siptowhatsapp/README.md

 # sip.antisip.com

-You can register here https://sip.antisip.com/service/ for sip free account, The destination of call of whatsapp number is the same as sip2sip.info, to put in Display name or Caller ID, or dial via DTMF tones while on call.
+You can register here https://sip.antisip.com/service/ for sip free account, The destination of call of whatsapp number is the same as above, to put in Display name or Caller ID, or dial via DTMF tones while on call.
 You can dial account "sip2wa" as picture sample below, to start testing our Sip to WhatsApp gateway.

 ![antisip_sip2wa_dial](https://user-images.githubusercontent.com/551532/172822728-898d5fbd-3aff-4b22-9cc7-68946fcab15c.png)

 # Conclusion

-all the demo is using free sip server, if you have own server you can have dial plan as easy as possibe example, to specific international number and, contact us to have demo to your own server, and possibly own deployment.
+all the demo is using free sip server, if you have own server you can have dial plan as easy as possibe example, to specify easier international number or use prefix as dialplan pattern when calling to whatsapp number, contact us to have demo to your own server, and possibly own deployment.